Redis caching is supported for production use. It is the recommended approach for sharing cached data across multiple Orchestrator instances.

 Encryption is enabled by default.
 The Orchestrator encrypts cached values client-side using AES-256-GCM before sending them to Redis, so data is protected at rest in the external cache.
 Enter a Current Key — a 64-character hex string (generate one with

 openssl rand -hex 32).
 To rotate keys, add the previous key to Old Keys — the Orchestrator will use old keys to decrypt existing data while encrypting new data with the current key.
 Use the Disable Encryption toggle only if your Redis instance already provides encryption at rest.Hashing is enabled by default.
 The Orchestrator hashes cache keys before storing or looking up data, ensuring that key names in Redis do not contain sensitive information.
-Use the Disable Hashing Keys toggle only if you need to inspect raw cache keys in Redis (e.g., for debugging).Examples
+Use the Disable Hashing toggle only if you need to inspect raw cache keys in Redis (e.g., for debugging).Examples

 Minimal Redis cache